Chick Maynard

-Leroy Evans "Chick" Maynard (November 2, 1896 - January 31, 1957) was a shortstop in Major League Baseball who played briefly for the Boston Red Sox during the season.
+Leroy Evans "Chick" Maynard (November 2, 1896 - January 31, 1957) was an American shortstop in Major League Baseball who played briefly for the Boston Red Sox during the season.
 Listed at 5' 9", 150 lb., Maynard batted left-handed and threw right-handed.
 A native of Turners Falls, Massachusetts, he studied at Dartmouth College.

 In a 12-game career, Maynard was a .125 hitter (3-for-24) with one run scored without any home runs.
 At shortstop, he committed five errors in 39 chances for a .872 fielding percentage.

 Maynard died in Bangor, Maine at age 60.